Make a difference on a rainforest adventure,

 - Take a motorized canoe down the Napo river to Minga Lodge

-- Enjoy an orientation and overnight at Minga lodge
+- Enjoy a community orientation and welcome dinner at Minga Lodge

 - Morning rainforest walk